daniel-iroka/Calculator/README.md

 # Calculator

-This App is a Simple Calculator App that makes use of the elements of Jetpack Compose.
+This App is a Simple Calculator App that was created using Jetpack Compose.
+This App has both the Standard and Scientific mode.

 ## Description